String#parse_csv fails to parse "\r" character embedded string

 block in shift': Unclosed quoted field on line 1.
 (CSV::MalformedCSVError)loop'

-#1 Updated by Timothy Elliott almost 5 years ago
+#1 Updated by Timothy Elliott about 5 years ago

 ["aa\rbb"].to_csv results in the string "\"aa\rbb\"\n"

 When you don't specify a row separator the ruby CSV library makes a guess by searching for the first occurrence of \r or \n.

 In the case of "\"aa\rbb\"\n" it encounters the \r and assumes that it is your row separator.
 In order to point it to the correct row separator, you have to supply the option :row_sep => "\n" :

 $ ruby -rcsv -ve 'p ["aa\rbb"].to_csv.parse_csv(:row_sep => "\n")'

 ruby 1.9.3dev (2010-11-19 trunk 29830) [x86_64-linux]

 #2 Updated by James Gray about 5 years ago

 - Status changed from Open to Rejected